Raspberry PI OS Review

 This section will be added soon!

-modification within Grub.
+making a modification within Grub.
 Contact Meyer computer for these instructions!

 OVERALL IMPRESSIONS OF RASPBERRY PI OS: